-To access sensitive file contents, an attacker can craft a malicious request using the system identifier URL.
+An attacker can craft a malicious request using the system identifier URL to access sensitive file contents.
 If the XML parser processes external entities, the server may expose the contents of a file system in its response.
-This way, the attacker can access credential files, system files, source code, and sometimes even directory listings of all integrations in the absence of robust security mechanisms.
+This way, the attacker can access credential files, system files, source code, and sometimes even directory listings of all integrations without robust security mechanisms.

 Data out-of-band exfiltration

 Out-of-band (Blind XXE) attacks don’t rely on an immediate response from the server.
 In this case, an attacker forces the XML processor to send additional controlled requests to the server.
 The server is then exploited to read the contents of the file intercepted during the attack.

 Attackers can trigger an XML parsing error whose message contains the sensitive information they are looking for.
 This approach only works if the server returns the complete error message within its response.

 How to Detect and Identify XXE Attack Surfaces